Skip to main content

 Step 2: Grant Awell write permissions to your bucket

-Within your bucket, click Permissions and then Grant access and provide the Storage Object Creator role to Awell's Service Account user.
+Within your bucket, click Permissions and then Grant access and provide the Storage Object Creator and Storage Object User roles to Awell's Service Account user.
 This account is different per environment:

 1. Production EU: [email protected]